cavo789/marknotes/docs/markdown/HowToUse.md

 The right pane use Bootstrap and contains jQuery lines of code for retrieving the first h1 of the .md content : that heading will be used to initialize the `<title>` of the page.

-That preview pane also provide a links "Open in a new window" : click on that link and a new tab will be created on your browser and will display the .html file (no more the .md file).
-"Open in a new window" will refers to the local file and no more the `index.php` script.
+That preview pane also provide a links "`Open in a new window`" : click on that link and a new tab will be created on your browser and will display the .html file (no more the .md file).   "`Open in a new window`" will refers to the local file and no more the `index.php` script.

 ## Print ##